 AP Music Theory introduces advanced concepts of music theory to students.
 The aim of this course is to prepare students for the Advanced Placement Music Theory exam and to help students improve performance, aural, and compositional skills.
 Texture, rhythm, form, musical analysis, and style are all aspects of the course.
 Musicianship skills such as dictation and listening skills, sight singing, and keyboard melody and harmony are an important part of the theory course as well.

 An integral part of our music department is the Private Music Lesson Program, in which all students are eligible to study on-campus during the school week with outstanding musician/teachers from the Central Coast area.
-Lessons are currently offered in piano, flute, guitar, violin, viola, cello, harp, saxophone, clarinet, percussion, and voice.
+Lessons are currently offered in voice, piano, violin, viola, cello, bass (upright and electric), flute, clarinet, french horn, saxophone, guitar, mandolin, ukulele, and percussion.
 The school has six practice studios equipped with Steinway pianos.
 Music students have an opportunity to participate in regional and state honor orchestras and in certification programs such as the Associated Board of the Royal School of Music and the Certificate of Merit.